 David Finley has been involved in EMS since 1989 and an instructor since 2005.
 He is the regional coordinator for the Baton Rouge campus and is the assistant instructor for the paramedic program.
 David has an associate degree in applied science from South Louisiana Community College

 Alan Lambert has been involved in EMS since 1989.
 Alan is the paramedic course instructor at the Baton Rouge campus.
 He served on the board of directors of the National Association of State EMS Officials and as the Chairman of the National Education and Professional Standards Council.
 In 2011, he was invited to the Emergency Services and Homeland Security Education mission in Israel.
-He has an associate of applied science from Baton Rouge Community College.
+He has an associate of applied science and AAS paramedic degree from Baton Rouge Community College.

 Melissa Atkins is a Paramedic with Acadian Ambulance with a tenure of 14 years.
 She is currently working towards her associate degree in applied science.